Detection and Response

 This rule will detect and respond to requests to example.com within 100ms of the DNS_REQUEST event occurring.
 It uses the is operator to assess if the given value can be found inside the event at the given path.

-Want more detection resources?
+Want more detection examples?

 For examples, check out the Detection and Response Examples.